IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-bid-stream.md

 If your only sharing activity is generating UID2 tokens from DII and sending them in the bid stream, you do not need to set up an account in the UID2 Portal and create sharing relationships.
 By default, publishers automatically share with all DSPs who are integrated with UID2.

 However, you might choose to do this so that you can control who you share with.
-For example, you might want to share with a limited audience, one or more sharing partners, for security or other reasons.
+For example, you might want to share with a limited audience of one or more sharing partners for security or other reasons.

 For account setup information, see [Account Setup in the UID2 Portal](sharing-tokenized-overview.md#account-setup-in-the-uid2-portal).